physrisk/website-source/articles/2025/lasplagas-simulating-war-using-game-theory.md

 Slug: lasplagas-simulating-war-using-game-theory
 Status: published

-A quick video on the [Colonel Blotto game](/tag/colonel-blotto-game/), which visually introduces the [game](/tag/game-theory/) we have been posting about recently.
+A short video on the [Colonel Blotto game](/tag/colonel-blotto-game/), which visually introduces the [game](/tag/game-theory/) we have been posting about recently.
 It implements a couple of straightforward strategies, which gradually grow more sophisticated.